Sed-iq/Sed-iq/README.md

 # Creating this world's helper.

-Welcome to my wall, here you will find a list of projects ranging from designs to api source codes, you're always welcome.
+Welcome to my wall, here you will find a list of projects ranging from designs to api source codes and applications source codes, you're always welcome. 🚀 ✨